GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-02_time_series.md

 So far, we always assumed that different observations are independent of each other - a concept which cannot be hold for many time series.
 Understanding auto-correlation is rather easy.
 It is the Pearson correlation we already know but not computed based on two different datasets/variables but computed using the same time-series dataset with a temporal lag.
 For example, the auto-correlation for a lag of 1 would compare each original value observed at time t with the observed value at time t+1.
 A lag of 10 indicates that observation at time t is correlated with observation t+10 and so on.
 Please note that the number of available data pairs decreases (e.g. if the dataset has 30 observations, one has 29 pairs for lag 1 but only 1 pair for lag 30).
-Therefore, it does not make sense to try any possible lag but restrict it to a few lags or to lags which one expext to be highly correlated (e.g. lag 12 for the monthly temperatures above).
+Therefore, it does not make sense to try any possible lag but restrict it to a few lags expected to be highly correlated (e.g. lag 12 for the monthly temperatures above).

 While one can have a look at the actual correlation values, a visualization generally gives a better overview: